New rules come into force today aimed at improving the rights of seafarers and conditions on board ships.

 It is intended to provide crew members with decent work and to ensure a level playing field for quality shipowners that compete against substandard ships among the many thousands of merchant vessels trading internationally.

-The convention has been signed by 108 countries, which represent more than 90% of global tonnage.
+The convention has been signed by 108 countries, representing more than 90% of global tonnage.

-Non-signatories include the United States, United Arab Emirates and Pakistan, according to the International Labour Organization (ILO).
+Non-signatories include the US, United Arab Emirates and Pakistan, according to the International Labour Organization.

-But researchers say that there remain significant gaps in enforcing its rules with major problems with unpaid wages and repatriation.
+But researchers say significant gaps remain in enforcing the rules, highlighting major issues with unpaid wages and repatriation.

-The changes are aimed at putting further pressure on owners, operators, ports and states to ensure decent living and working conditions for crew members.
+The changes are aimed at putting further pressure on owners, operators, ports and states to ensure decent living and working conditions for crews.

-The new provisions include rules on providing good quality drinking water free of charge and balanced meals, according to a briefing by protection and indemnity club West.
+The new provisions include rules on providing good quality drinking water free of charge and balanced meals, according to a briefing by protection and indemnity club West of England.

-It includes demands for properly-sized personal protective equipment, partly in response to the increase in number of women seafarers who have been forced to wear kit designed only for men.
+It includes calls for properly sized personal protective equipment, partly in response to the growing number of women seafarers who have been forced to wear gear designed for men

-Seafarers also must be told by private recruiters of their rights to be compensated for potential financial losses during their employment.
+Seafarers must also be informed by private recruiters of their rights to compensation for potential financial losses during their employment.

 Seafarers’ Rights International, a London-based body researching maritime and seafarers’ law, said in a study published this year that the convention had been only 65% effective.